temiwale88/Project_BankMkt/README.md

 To improve our project in the future we will heavily focus on complete end-to-end automation by:

 1. Adopting an infrastructure-as-code (IAC) tenet where training, continuous experimentation, and scoring are completely executed via code instead of using the Azure ML studio GUI.
 2. We will 'wrap' our codes into functions and pipelines.
-So there will be three key pipelines,
+So, there will be three key pipelines,

     * a pipeline for training,
     * experimentation, and
     * for scoring.
 Instead of deploying a model endpoint, we will deploy a scoring pipeline that includes individual .py (python) scripts for retrieving, pre-processing, and serving data to the predictive model.
 This should more approximate our real-world experience with real-world data (RWD) since almost 80% of modeling and scoring is spent on pre-processing.

-Our main goal is to eventually operationalize ML, for training and scoring, as a continuous integration / continuous delivery and delopyment (CI/CD) process.
+Our main goal is to eventually operationalize ML, for training and scoring, as a continuous integration / continuous delivery and deployment (CI/CD) process.
 Automating our end-to-end ML workflow is a critical step to achieving this goal.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: